Johncci/summer-soccer-camp/README.md

   4. The form name element in the input id for parent did not have sufficient indiviual detail as highlighted by my mentor.
 This was causing a problem when submittimg the form as there are two submission fields for parent/guardian and child.

   5. I encountered difficulty postioning in the home page with the about us section.
 I was using float properties at this time, I could not get the image div and the text div to display side by side.
 I spoke to my mentor about my positioning problems and he recommended flex positioning.
 I changed to using flex properties and this made it easier for me to position these elements.

+  6. The burger mene would not display as expected on small screen sizes.
+I spoke to my mentor who reviewed this issue and told me to lok at my media queries overlapping. the problem was that the small screen size was being overuled by larger screen sizes which had the CSS command of display:None;.
+I addressed this issue by creating a minimum width media query which prevented the larger screen media query from flowing down to the smaller screens.
+This was all achieved with assistance from my mentor.

 ## <U>**W3C Validator**</U>